eliaszpiotr/To-Do-App/README.md

 ![Screenshot](todoscreens/register.png)

 # Home page
-* Home page view with out tasks:
+* Home page view with out tasks.
+At the top, we also have a counter of tasks still to be performed:

 ![Screenshot](todoscreens/main1.png)